A Real-World Guide to Mastering Advanced Grammar Concepts (With Examples)

 Modal Verbs: Precision in Communication

 Modal verbs are about to become your new best friends.
-These little linguistic powerhouses might seem tricky at first, but once you get the hang of them, they’ll take your English skills to the next level.
+These little linguistic powerhouses might seem tricky at first.
+However, once you get the hang of them, they’ll take your English skills to the next level.

 So, what exactly are modal verbs?
-Think of them as the sidekicks that help you express all sorts of nuanced meanings—things like ability, possibility, necessity, and permission.
+Think of them as the sidekicks that help you express nuanced meanings.
+They cover things like ability, possibility, necessity, and permission.
 They’re the unsung heroes that add precision and impact to your sentences.

 For example, consider the sentence, “I can speak three languages.”
 Here, “can” indicates the speaker’s ability.
 Now compare that to, “You should study harder for the exam,” where “should” conveys a sense of necessity or obligation.